blacksaturn1/RBE577_MachineLearning_Robotics/hw2/docs/HW2_Report.md

   - The model is transferred to GPU if available.

 - **Training Procedure:**
-  - Two modes: fine-tuning only the last layer, or training the entire model.
-  - Adam optimizer is used for both modes.
-  - Cross-entropy loss is used for classification.
-  - Early stopping is implemented with a patience parameter to prevent overfitting.
-  - The best model (lowest validation loss) is saved during training.
-  - Training and validation loss/accuracy are logged to TensorBoard.
+  - The training procedure supports two modes: fine-tuning only the last layer, or training the entire model.
+For both approaches, the Adam optimizer is used and cross-entropy loss is applied for classification.
+The code uses torchvision.transforms.Compose for resizing, tensor conversion, and normalization — consistent with ImageNet preprocessing.
+The ImageFolder loader automatically maps subfolder names to class indices.
+Early stopping is implemented with a configurable patience parameter to prevent overfitting, and the best model (lowest validation loss) is automatically saved during training.
+Throughout the process, training and validation loss/accuracy are logged to TensorBoard for visualization and analysis.
+A custom generator function (test_image_loader) efficiently loads raw test images without requiring labels, supporting flexible evaluation scenarios.

+    Training modes are implemented via two functions: `fine_tune_last_layer()` freezes all pretrained parameters except the final fully connected layer, enabling proper transfer learning, while `train_entire_model()` unfreezes all parameters for end-to-end retraining.
+Both functions call `train_model()` internally with an Adam optimizer at a learning rate of 0.001.

 - **Inference and Output:**
   - The model can be run on test images with or without loading the best saved weights.